jkays22/Splunk/README.md

 Using fields,
 Custom reports,
 Custom alerts.
 The docx document contains step by step tasks and screenshots.
-The 'Splunk Screenshots' contains all the photos in one location.
+The 'Splunk Screenshots' contains all the screenshots in one location.